 Paperwork involved in Hazardous Waste Management can be long, tedious and at times confusing.
 There are a total of 12 hazardous waste regulation forms which serve different purposes.

 These hazardous waste regulation forms are frequently used in various legal procedures while dealing with waste management.
 You can get a brief overview of hazardous waste regulations in India in our blog.
+Also, consult our legal regulation and compliance consultants for hazardous waste here!

 As you manage your hazardous wastes you’ll need to file these forms on a regular basis for different waste regulation purposes.Some of these forms are related to different types of hazardous waste materials mentioned under various schedules by govt. and need to be cross referenced with that.